www.xbdev.net

 await gbufferTmp.mapAsync(GPUMapMode.READ);

-arrayBuffer gbufferTmp.getMappedRange();
+const arrayBuffer = gbufferTmp.getMappedRange();

-arr = Array.from( new Float32Array(arrayBuffer) );
+const arr = Array.from( new Float32Array(arrayBuffer) );

 gbufferTmp.unmap();